Pascua2020/DockerGHA4/README-English.md

 ## 4️⃣🟨 Technologies Used

-▫️ *Backend:*
+▫️ *Backend :*

-💡Java Spring Boot: Provides a framework for developing microservices and REST APIs.
+💡Java Spring Boot : Provides a framework for developing microservices and REST APIs.

-▫️ *Containers:*
+▫️ *Containers :*

-💡Docker: Used to create, deploy, and run the application in containers, ensuring consistency across environments.
+💡Docker : Used to create, deploy, and run the application in containers, ensuring consistency across environments.

-▫️ *Automation:*
+▫️ *Automation :*

-💡GitHub Actions: Configured to automate the build, test, and deployment processes.
+💡GitHub Actions : Configured to automate the build, test, and deployment processes.

-▫️ *Deployment:*
+▫️ *Deployment :*

-💡Dokku: Used to manage and deploy the application to a virtualized environment, simplifying application hosting.
+💡Dokku : Used to manage and deploy the application to a virtualized environment, simplifying application hosting.

-▫️ *Others:*
+▫️ *Others :*

-💡Nginx: Used as a reverse proxy for the application to enhance performance and security.
+💡Nginx : Used as a reverse proxy for the application to enhance performance and security.

 ## ⬜️ Code